Top Must Do in Myanmar

 In the recent elections, Aung San Su Kyi and her party came to power and there seems to be acceptance of the results by the ruling party so there is hope for change.
 There is so much to look forward to in this country's history.

-Watch this movie and know the sacrifice that Aung San Suu Kyi did and continues to do for Myanmar.
+Know the sacrifice that Aung San Suu Kyi did and continues to do for Myanmar.
 Mind you, not only her but so many others, too.
 You can see in this movie how much people have given to achieve what Myanmar has accomplished now.

 It is touching to see how one person's life takes a turn for a mission that even herself has ever before imagined.
 This also helps one understand the events in Myanmar and what the people in Myanmar have to go through.

-Myanmar and the World Community
+Myanmar and the World Community Lifting of Sanctions

 The Association of Southeast Asian Nations (ASEAN) has now given the chairmanship of the ASEAN to Myanmar in 2014.